netZoo/netZoo.github.io/content/ZooAnimals/monster.md

 	- Estimating state transition in yeast cell cycle using MONSTER

 	- Finding drug candidates to reverse Lung Adenocarcinoma (LUAD)-induced gene regulation disruption using TCGA

+	- Multiomic CCLE analysis using the Network Zoo (part of netZooPy examples but written in R)